 Inflation and financial problems in African economies

 Hyperinflation can be very hard to solve once it manifests, sometimes lasting decades.
-Good example is in Zimbabwe.
-Just last month, the Zimbabwean Congress of Trade Union threatened mass protests against a government's decision to ban the use of U.S. dollar and other currencies as a remedy to an ongoing inflation crisis.
-The government is insisting introduction of Zimbabwean dollar to allow it greater control over the nation's economy.
+A good example is in Zimbabwe.
+Just last month, the Zimbabwean Congress of Trade Unions threatened mass protests against a government's decision to ban the use of U.S. dollar and other currencies as a remedy to an ongoing inflation crisis.
+The government is insisting on the introduction of the Zimbabwean dollar to allow it greater control over the nation's economy.
 This is even as a large portion of the people favor economic stability over government control.
 While in many cases government control over monetary policy is favored, because people in most cases trust the government, it is unlikely that they will trust it more than the U.S.D or digital currencies with a global reach.

 Using "technology as an answer" to public, social, organizational and individual issues

-Increase of adoption of other technologies such as the mobile phone will also encourage use and increase access of cryptocurrencies as digital forms of transacting, trading, investment and spending.
+Increase of adoption of other technologies such as the mobile phone will also encourage the use and increase access to cryptocurrencies as digital forms of transacting, trading, investment, and spending.

 Regulation of crypto

-In Lesotho, the Central Bank IN 2017 barred the operation of individuals and entities that promote investment in cryptocurrency because any and all investment advisors must be licensed but there is still no laws that bar the activities.
+In 2017, the Lesotho Central Bank barred the operation of individuals and entities that promote investment in cryptocurrency because any and all investment advisors must be licensed but there are still no laws that bar the activities.
 In Nigeria, use of crypto is prohibited by The 2018 Financial Law of Algeria.
 In Bahrain, the governor has previously said using Bitcoin in the country is illegal but citizens can invest in crypto outside the country.
-Other countries prohibiting use of crypto include Iraq.
+Other countries prohibiting the use of crypto include Iraq.